 Since Dennis and I bought a new house back in March, I’ve become an interior design junkie.
 I’ve been camped out on the sofa in front of endless HGTV shows while scouring eBay for great finds, and if you happen to be shopping with me and you lose me in the store, chances are I’m standing in front of the magazine rack searching the periodicals for design ideas.
 In order to get a quick fix, I recently subscribed to Better Homes and Gardens magazine.
 My first issue came with a thin magazine titled “All-Time Favorites 2012 Cookbook”.
 I immediately dropped it into the recycling bin knowing that none of the recipes would be vegan, but after a few minutes I pulled it back out again thinking there might be some good recipes I could veganize.
 And luckily there were!
-This recipe originally contained pork, which I replaced with tempeh.
-I also added greens and made a few ingredients swaps.
-I’m quite pleased with the end result, and I think you will be too!
+There was a meaty pumpkin noodle bowl that sparked my interest, so I went to the kitchen to see how I could veganize it.
+I made a few swaps and used tempeh, as it’s a hearty form of protein that pairs nicely with pumpkin.
+The end result barely resembles the recipe that inspired it.

 - 8 ounce block tempeh